Photon-Blockade Analogue Nonreciprocal Absorption in Spatiotemporal Metasurfaces: Introduction

-Photon blockade is a quantum optical phenomenon analogous to the Coulomb blockade, where the suppression of electrical transport occurs due to electronic repulsion, preventing multiple electrons from occupying the same region.
-In photon blockade, the absorption or transmission of a single photon inhibits the absorption or transmission of subsequent photons.
-This phenomenon occurs in systems where strong nonlinear interactions between photons effectively create a scenario in which only one photon can be absorbed or transmitted at a time, leading to quantized light behavior.
+Photon blockade is a quantum optical phenomenon where the absorption or transmission of a single photon inhibits the absorption or transmission of subsequent photons.
 This effect, typically observed in systems such as atoms, quantum dots, or superconducting circuits coupled to resonant cavities, involves the system entering an excited state after the first photon interaction.
 This state shift prevents further photon interactions until the system returns to its ground state, which is crucial for quantum information processing and communication.
 Historically, photon blockade has been achieved in systems with strong coupling between quantum emitters and optical cavities, where the nonlinearity creates an energy gap sufficient to block additional photons~\cite{birnbaum2005photon, chakram2022multimode}.
 Recent advancements have expanded this concept to nonreciprocal photon blockade in rotating nonlinear devices, where device geometry or external fields control the directionality of photon interactions~\cite{huang2018nonreciprocal}.
 Additionally, loss-induced nonreciprocal photon blockade has been demonstrated, where engineered losses enable nonreciprocal photon dynamics, enhancing control over photon flow in quantum circuits \cite{vrajitoarea2020quantum,li2024loss}.